TomConlin/DogWoodDaysofSpring/README.md

-There is a WorldClim (raster) load in process, just elevation in so far
+There is a WorldClim (raster) load in process, just elevation in so far.